 The system contains Millions of Editing Combinations that are all automated.
 This robust editing includes the categories noted below:

-Unbundling / Bundling – component / comprehensive • Regulatory errors – CPT® based regulations • Potential Fraud, waste and Abuse situations • Medicare RAC rules • Procedure/Diagnosis relatedness including LCD, NCD and CPT®/ICD • Code validity – deleted or truncated codes • Utilization errors – limited occurrence codes • Billing oversights – missing associated services • Miscellaneous edits – by report procedure • Documentation – supporting documentation needed • Linkage mismatch • Missing and invalid data • Common coding rules • Place of service • Compliance with specific payer requirements • CCI violations • Global period violations – follow-up to global service • Fee schedule editing • Gender and age edits • Utilization and historical
+Unbundling / Bundling – component / comprehensive • Regulatory errors – CPT® based regulations • Potential Fraud, Waste, and Abuse situations • Medicare RAC rules • Procedure/Diagnosis relatedness including LCD, NCD, and CPT®/ICD • Code validity – deleted or truncated codes • Utilization errors – limited occurrence codes • Billing oversights – missing associated services • Miscellaneous edits – by report procedure • Documentation – supporting documentation needed • Linkage mismatch • Missing and invalid data • Common coding rules • Place of service • Compliance with specific payer requirements • CCI violations • Global period violations – the follow-up to global service • Fee schedule editing • Gender and age edits • Utilization and historical

 How much do you charge?
 What are the implementation fees?

 There are no implementation fees of any kind.
 The Optelcon Network can also provide a complimentary analysis of one months’ worth of past paid claims to show the types of errors the system would have captured on those claims and the associated savings.
 When the system does detect errors that equate to savings, Optelcon only charges a percentage of that savings as its fee.
 If no errors are found, or the errors found do not equate to immediate cost saving, there is NO CHARGE to run claims through the system.

 Do you help support your Errors should a provider question or appeal the edit?